saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 ### Base Code

-If you skipped Module 1, make sure you have a project folder set up and have created the following files, as well as have IntelliJ, Maven, and a `pom.xml` installed and included
+If you skipped Module 1, make sure you have a project folder set up and have created the following files, as well as have IntelliJ, Maven, and a `pom.xml` installed and included in your test code. ([See 1.05](https://training.saucelabs.com/codelabs/Module1-SeleniumJava/index.html?index=..%2F..SeleniumJava#4) for pom.xml content)

 <img src="assets/2.00A.png" alt="Directory Structure" width="800"/>
 <!-- ![Directory Structure](assets/2.00.png) -->